 II.
 EXPLORING THE MANDATE

-The following three portions of the New Testament provide the best initial understanding of this missiological emphasis that runs throughout the Word of God.
+The following three portions of the New Testament (NT) provide the best initial understanding of this missiological emphasis that runs throughout the Word of God.

-A. 1TIMOTHY 2:1–4
+A. 1 TIMOTHY 2:1–4

-First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, for kings and all who are in authority, in order that we may lead a tranquil and quiet life in all godliness and dignity.
-3This is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.
+First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, 2for kings and all who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
+3This is good and acceptable in the sight of God our Savior, 4who desires all men to be saved and to come to the knowledge of the truth.